supremeimposter/My-Vault/GATE/Computer-Organization-and-Architecture/CPU/Registers and Status Flags in CPU.md

 - Carry flag is set to 1 when there is a carry from the adder.

 ## Auxiliary Carry Flag
-- Auxiliary carry flag is set to 1 if there is a carry from the first nibble.
+- Auxiliary carry flag is set to 1 if there is a carry from the first nibble (from the first 4 bits) regardless of the operand size.

 ## Parity Flag
 - Parity flag is set to 1 if the lowest byte has even number of 1s.